O'Neil and American host Holy Cross

 American Eagles (10-3, 2-0 Patriot) at Holy Cross Crusaders (5-10, 2-0 Patriot)

+The Crusaders have gone 4-3 at home.
+Holy Cross gives up 71.1 points to opponents and has been outscored by 4.6 points per game.

-The Eagles are 2-0 in Patriot play.
-American has a 2-3 record against teams over .500.
+The Eagles are 2-0 in conference play.
+American is 2-3 against opponents over .500.

-The Crusaders and Eagles meet Thursday for the first time in Patriot play this season.
+The Crusaders and Eagles square off Thursday for the first time in conference play this season.

-TOP PERFORMERS: Will Batchelder is shooting 37.1% from beyond the arc with 2.2 made 3-pointers per game for the Crusaders, while averaging 9.3 points.
-Gerrale Gates is averaging 15.9 points and 8.3 rebounds over the last 10 games for Holy Cross.
+TOP PERFORMERS: Gerrale Gates is averaging 17.1 points, 8.9 rebounds and 1.5 steals for the Crusaders.
+Bo Montgomery is averaging 12.2 points over the last 10 games for Holy Cross.

-Elijah Stephens is averaging 7.8 points, 4.3 assists and 2.2 steals for the Eagles.
-Matt Rogers is averaging 13.9 points and 5.1 rebounds over the last 10 games for American.
+Matt Rogers is scoring 13.9 points per game and averaging 5.1 rebounds for the Eagles.
+O’Neil is averaging 10.7 points and 5.2 rebounds over the last 10 games for American.

 LAST 10 GAMES: Crusaders: 4-6, averaging 64.7 points, 30.3 rebounds, 12.0 assists, 6.8 steals and 2.6 blocks per game while shooting 43.7% from the field.
 Their opponents have averaged 67.8 points per game.